pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 ### Class decoration

-Each model class needs to have at least one `GraphType` attribute which is defined on the coded model class (e.g. Team.cs):
+Each model class that uses Microsoft Graph needs to have at least one `GraphType` attribute which is defined on the coded model class (e.g. Team.cs):

 ```csharp
 [GraphType(Uri = "teams/{Site.GroupId}")]